Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Discussions

 The central structures of barred galaxies can be formed by various physical processes.
-Studies showed that during the secular evolution of galaxies, bars can channel gas towards galaxies' centres, gradually forming disk-like bulges (e.g. \citealp{Athanassoula2003,Kormendy2004,Gadotti2011}).
+Studies have shown that during the secular evolution of galaxies, bars can channel gas towards galaxies' centres, gradually forming disc-like bulges (e.g. \citealp{Athanassoula2003,Kormendy2004,Gadotti2011}).
 Additionally, vertical instabilities in bars will result in BP/X-shaped structures (bar buckling; e.g. \citealp{Raha1991,Kuijken1995,Athanassoula2005,Debattista2006,MartinezValpuesta2006}).
 Both types are collectively termed `pseudo-bulges', which are dominated by rotation.
 These contrast with the random-motion-dominated `classical bulges', which are elliptical-like and are likely formed by dissipationless collapse or mergers (e.g. \citealp{Bournaud2007,Fisher2008,Gadotti2009,Hopkins2010}).
 Due to different formation mechanisms, classical bulges are typically older and more metal-poor than pseudo-bulges.
-Whether barred galaxies can host classical bulges has remained controversial for decades.
+The question of whether barred galaxies can host classical bulges is a decades-long debate.

 In our own Galaxy, recent observations have revealed dynamically hot, old, and metal-poor stars in the bulge region.
-Some of these stars likely originated from the ancient thick disk/halo, while others may belong to a small classical bulge (e.g. \citealp{Ness2013,DiMatteo2015,RojasArriagada2017,Zoccali2017,Lucey2021}).
+Some of these stars likely originated from the ancient thick disc or halo, while others may belong to a small classical bulge (e.g. \citealp{Ness2013,DiMatteo2015,RojasArriagada2017,Zoccali2017,Lucey2021}).
 This supports the opinion that classical bulges can coexist with bars in galaxies.
-For external galaxies, some attempts have been made to model classical bulges in barred galaxies (e.g. \citealp{MendezAbreu2014,Erwin2015}), but based on photometric decompositions that exhibit large degeneracies.
+For external galaxies, some attempts have been made to model classical bulges in barred galaxies (e.g. \citealp{MendezAbreu2014,Erwin2015}), on the basis, however, of photometric decompositions that tend to exhibit large degeneracies.
 For the simulated galaxies analysed in this paper, the bulges identified through stellar orbits are dynamically hotter, older, and more metal-poor than the bars, which are consistent with the properties of classical bulges.
-Our models successfully reproduce these properties, demonstrating the method's ability to study the coexistence of bars and classical bulges in external galaxies together with their chemical properties.
+Our models successfully reproduced these properties, demonstrating the method's ability to study the coexistence of bars and classical bulges in external galaxies together with their chemical properties.